 C: I remember having this experience at the end of a really intense workshop where we formed a kind of human arch and one person at a time walked through the arch and they had their eyes shut and we could whisper acknowledgements or blessings into their ears as they passed through and there was one man who had been through all kinds of abuses as a child and he shook with kind of terror and vulnerability all the way down this line of people, shaking, sweating, because he was really having to reach and open a place in him that had been so wounded and he was offering it back up to the light again.
 It was one of the most moving things I’ve ever seen.

 M: I mean that’s a great demonstration of how hard it is.
 In the real world he would avoid that – because who wants to be shaking a sweating and going through all that in the middle of a meeting or you know, when you’re on a date or whatever.
 It is a question of we can’t recognise something until we’ve seen it inside.
 It might even feel threatening or not real or not trust- worthy.
 So we generally have to go through quite a big shift internally before we can start receiving that from outside but then yeah my God!
 Have as much of it as you can, you know!
 It doesn’t cost anything!
 And a lot of people have a higher power that resources them as well in a different way.
-But you have to be careful with that because we have a piece called a ‘God split’ (in Shadow Work) where we get the higher power of that person out.
-So we may have someone very spiritual who believes in ‘love and peace’.
-So we get ‘love and peace’ out on the carpet and lo and behold it is saying: ‘Well, you’re not very loving and peaceful are you?, You’re not actually a very calm person…’ and we find out that even their higher power is actually giving them messages that are subtly critical or judgemental and they are not really getting that full acceptance.
+But you have to be careful with that.
+There is a piece of work that I often do with people where I get the higher power of that person out so I can speak to it.
+So I may have someone very spiritual who believes in ‘love and peace’.
+So I get ‘love and peace’ out on the carpet and lo and behold it is saying: ‘Well, you’re not very loving and peaceful are you?, You’re not actually a very calm person…’ and we find out that even the person’s higher power is actually giving them messages that are subtly critical or judgemental and they are not really getting that full acceptance.
 So in a similar way we try again and we try to get them in touch with a real higher power.

 C: That’s very interesting because in terms of trauma work I can see that Sovereign is resource, is being here in the body, being connected, feeling blessed, feeling permission, feeling safe.
 There’s something I’ve been learning about called ‘titration’ – being able to re-experience some feelings of trauma but in the light of resource.
 Being able to go in and out of those painful feelings and keep on touching back into resource so that re-traumatisation doesn’t happen.